Niccolò Machiavelli: The Prince

-Another interpretation is that of Antonio Gramsci, who argued that Machiavelli's audience for this work was not even the ruling class, but the common people, because rulers already knew these methods through their education.
+The Marxist theorist Antonio Gramsci (1891–1937) argued that Machiavelli's audience was the common people, as opposed to the ruling class, who were already made aware of the methods described through their education.

 Discourses on Livy

-The Discourses on the First Ten Books of Titus Livius, written around 1517, published in 1531, often referred to simply as the Discourses or Discorsi, is nominally a discussion regarding the classical history of early Ancient Rome, although it strays very far from this subject matter and also uses contemporary political examples to illustrate points.
+The Discourses on the First Ten Books of Titus Livius, written around 1517, and published in 1531, often referred to simply as the Discourses or Discorsi, is nominally a discussion regarding the classical history of early Ancient Rome, although it strays far from this subject matter and also uses contemporary political examples to illustrate points.
 Machiavelli presents it as a series of lessons on how a republic should be started and structured.
-It is a much larger work than The Prince, and while it more openly explains the advantages of republics, it also contains many similar themes from his other works.
+It is a larger work than The Prince, and while it more openly explains the advantages of republics, it also contains many similar themes from his other works.
 For example, Machiavelli has noted that to save a republic from corruption, it is necessary to return it to a "kingly state" using violent means.
-He excuses Romulus for murdering his brother Remus and co-ruler Titus Tatius to gain absolute power for himself in that he established a "civil way of life".
+He excuses Romulus for murdering his brother Remus and co-ruler Titus Tatius to gain absolute power for himself in that he established a "civil way of life", or a kingdom with laws suitable for a republic.
 Commentators disagree about how much the two works agree with each other, as Machiavelli frequently refers to leaders of republics as "princes".
 Machiavelli even sometimes acts as an advisor to tyrants.
 Other scholars have pointed out the aggrandizing and imperialistic features of Machiavelli's republic.
-Nevertheless, it became one of the central texts of modern republicanism, and has often been argued to be a more comprehensive work than The Prince.
+It became one of the central texts of modern republicanism, and has been argued by Pocock to be a more comprehensive work than The Prince.